Collab4Sloth/Documentation/doc/docs/Started/Installation/linux.md

 make install
 ```

-The `make` command is equivalent as the following command

 !!! note "Installing SLOTH in user-defined repository"
     By default, SLOTH is installed in a `SlothInstallation` directory at the same level as the repository.